 Tobyfit - Tobyfit is a program for simulation and least squares fitting of single crystal neutron scattering data, incorporating instrument resolution.
 The latest version of this software runs in Matlab with a graphical user interface.

 PACE - Proper Analysis of Coherent Excitations will be a software application that enables a step change in the rapidity and quality of analysis of neutron experiments on the ISIS spectrometers in the Excitations Group.

 Non-ISIS software used by the group

-MSlice - visualisation of single crystal and powder data from a single run.
+MSlice - visualisation of single crystal data from a single run.
 Matlab based, although a standalone version also available.